Macbirch Wine Shop

 It doesn't just have to be piste based adventures you take part in.
 Ski-touring and split-boarding have become extremely popular in recent years, and there's nothing that gets the heart pumping like gaining altitude under your own steam.
 When it's a 'white out' you'll find us changing tack entirely, pulling on some raquettes (snowshoes) and venturing forth into the wilderness on one of the many snowshoeing routes around the valley, all the while dreaming of tomorrow's bluebird powder day.

-This is only a small selection of the events taking place in Verbier during the first month of the year.
-Take a look at our events calendar for a full rundown.
+This is only a small selection of the what's on and around Verbier during the first month of the year.